Quebec City Travel Guide

 One amazing thing about Quebec City is the vast number of amazing restaurants.
 In addition to the amazing Quebec City food tour I did where I explored the St. Boch area of Quebec City, I also had the joy of some great meals such as Le Sam which I mentioned above, Matto, and Panache.

-Panache offered my favorite food while in Quebec City, and the lunch menu offers a wonderful deal that makes this high-end restaurant very affordable.
+Panache offered my favourite food while in Quebec City, and the lunch menu offers a wonderful deal that makes this high-end restaurant very affordable.

 The view from my window from Hotel St. Pierre